MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

-Starting in PowerShell 5.0, the PowerShell debugger has been updated to debug scripts, functions, commands, configurations, or expressions that are running in either the console or Windows PowerShell ISE on remote computers.
-You can run `Enter-PSSession` to start an interactive remote PowerShell session in which you can set breakpoints and debug script files and commands on the remote computer. `Enter-PSSession` functionality has been updated to let you reconnect to and enter a disconnected session that is running a script or command on a remote computer.
-If the running script hits a breakpoint, your client session automatically starts the debugger.
-If the disconnected session that is running a script has already hit a breakpoint, and is stopped at the breakpoint, `Enter-PSSession` automatically starts the command-line debugger, after you reconnect to the session.
+Starting in PowerShell 5.0, the PowerShell debugger has been updated to debug scripts, functions, commands, configurations, or expressions that are running in either the console or Windows PowerShell Integrated Scripting Environment (ISE) on remote computers.

-You can use the features of the PowerShell debugger to examine a PowerShell script, function, command, or expression while it is running.
-The PowerShell debugger includes a set of cmdlets that let you set breakpoints, manage breakpoints, and view the call stack.
+> [!NOTE]
+> The Windows PowerShell ISE only support Windows PowerShell.
+For PowerShell 6
+> and higher you must use the Visual Studio Code with the extension for
+> PowerShell.
+For more information, see
+> [Debugging with Visual Studio Code][01].

-## Debugger Cmdlets
+## Debugger cmdlets

 The PowerShell debugger includes the following set of cmdlets: